CUCWD/edx-documentation/en_us/shared/course_components/create_html_component.rst

     You must use the **Studio** URL to add the image, not the **Web** URL.
 For more information, see :ref:`Add Files to a Course`.

 #.
-In the HTML component where you want to add the link, select the image icon
+In the HTML component where you want to add the image, select the image icon
    on the toolbar.

    The **Add or Edit Image** dialog box opens.